Dairy Veterinary Extension Programs

 The herd evaluation can be performed in each area separately or as a whole herd evaluation.
 A complete herd evaluation would include record analysis and a walk through the feed commodities, transition cows monitoring (body condition score pre and postpartum, subclinical ketosis incidence, endometritis incidence), stocking density, and cow comfort.

-Program development and implementation:
+Protocol development and implementation:

 - Standard operating procedures (SOP) development